 Show Me The Way makes a significant difference in the lives of Australian Youth.
 Supporting disadvantaged youth in the Aboriginal and Torres Strait Islander and refugee communities to continue education and celebrate their cultural heritage.

-We’ve supported students to make 77 documentary films wich are now held in the National, States and Territories, and public libraries across Australia.
+We’ve supported students to make over 100 documentary films which are now held in the National, States and Territories, and public libraries across Australia.

 There was a 72% increase in school retention of indigenous school-based trainees at Westpac Group after we commenced our national program.